vesoft-inc/nebula/docs/manual-EN/3.build-develop-and-administration/3.deploy-and-administrations/deployment/deploy-cluster.md

 dpkg -i nebula-{VERSION}.{SYSTEM_VERSION}.amd64.deb
 ```

-By default, the config files are under `/usr/local/nebula/etc`, you should modify the `meta_server_addrs` to set the Meta Server's address.
+By default, the config files are under `/usr/local/nebula/etc`, you must modify the `meta_server_addrs` to set the Meta Server's address.

-In order to enable multi copy Meta services, you should set the meta addresses split by comma into `meta_server_addrs`.
+In order to enable multi copy Meta services, you must set the meta addresses seperated by comma into `meta_server_addrs`.

 Use `data_path` to set `Meta` and `Storage`'s underlying storage directory.

-## Start Up Nebula Cluster
+## Start up Nebula Cluster

 Currently, we use `scripts/services.sh` to manage the nebula cluster.